 Meet the crew!
 Thredbo is stoked to support and that all of our ambassadors call the mountain their home, training ground and playground!
 From Gold Medal Olympians to Local Ambassadors we’re proud to help these athletes achieve their dreams on snow and in the mountain bike park.

-Keep an eye out and you might even run into one of the long list of athletes on the slopes this winter.
+Keep an eye out and you might even run into one of the long list of athletes on the mountain.

 Torah Bright is a long-time Thredbo ambassador and can be regularly seen around the village with her small family.
 A three time Olympian, Torah has competed in Women’s Halfpipe, Slopestyle and Snowboard-Cross at Sochi 2014, Vancouver 2010 and Torino 2006 and is a household name beyond Australian snowboarding.